scharlau/Rails_Guessing_Game/README.md

 little to show more of what's happening in the database, but have otherwise are what is provided by Rails scaffolding.

+## To get started ##
+Clone the github repo by opening a terminal and moving to the directory above where the repo should reside.
+For example, if I want it in 'railsapps/rails_guessing_game' then I should be in 'railsapps' and issue this command:
+    git clone git@github.com:scharlau/Rails_Guessing_Game.git

+This will then download the repo and create the 'Rails_Guessing_Game' directory for me.
+Then I can move into that directory with the terminal and run the command:
+    bundle install
+to build the app then run
+    rake db:migrate
+to create the database before I start the server and see what's going on with the code.

 ## Running the Game ##
 When you create a new 'game' you create a new row in the database and need to enter your 'guess'.
 When you click 'create game' your guess